Quantum-Accelerators/quacc/README.md

 ## Minimal Examples
 ### SmartVasp Calculator
-In direct analogy to conventional ASE, HT-ASE has a calculator called `SmartVasp()` that takes any of the [input arguments](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#ase.calculators.vasp.Vasp) in a typical ASE `Vasp()` calculator but supports several additional keyword arguments to supercharge your workflow and can adjust your settings on-the-fly if they go against the VASP manual.
+In direct analogy to the conventional way of running ASE, HT-ASE has a calculator called `SmartVasp()` that takes any of the [input arguments](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#ase.calculators.vasp.Vasp) in a typical ASE `Vasp()` calculator but supports several additional keyword arguments to supercharge your workflow.
+It can also adjust your settings on-the-fly if they go against the VASP manual.
 The main differences for the seasoned ASE user are that the first argument must be an ASE `Atoms` object, and it returns an `Atoms` object with an enhanced `Vasp()` calculator already attached.

 The example below runs a relaxation of bulk Cu using the RPBE functional with the remaining settings taken from a pre-defined set ("preset") of calculator input arguments.